 We’re all used to hearing stories of celebrities going into rehab or being arrested, but for every pop star gone wild, there’s a beloved star actively doing good for other people.

 This week’s column is about awesome celebs being awesome and helping others.

 Photobombing looks like a popular trend at Oscars.

 Our experts have put in 20 hours each watching this year’s Best Picture nominees.
 We’ll share our favorites and tell you what will take home the prize.

-I lay on the bed and lost myself in the stories.
+I lay on the bed and lost myself in stories.
 I liked that.
-Books were safer than other people anyway.
+Books were safer than other people anyways.

 In an exclusive interview, the creator of the new sci-fi series talks about her journey to television writing and gives a sneak peek of what to expect in season one.

 Check out my exclusive interview with Star-Crossed creator, Meredith Averill!
 Star-Crossed, starring Aimee Teegarden and Matt Lanter premieres tomorrow night at 8 p.m. on the CW!!